By Janice Jones |Last Updated December 15, 2020

 At the same time, you don’t want to overwhelm a dog that might be going through a fear phase or is naturally shy or reserved.
 Pick safe places that you know your adolescent will feel comfortable.

-and outside flea markets are too crowded, choose something with fewer
+If middle school athletic events are too loud and outside flea markets are too crowded, choose something with fewer people and less noise.

 Many stores will allow you to carry a small dog while you shop and your dog may get some attention from shopkeepers and other patrons.

-A visit to a park with plenty open spaces might be a perfect opportunity for both of you to get fresh air, but not be overwhelmed by too many people or other dogs.
+A visit to a park with plenty of open spaces might be a perfect opportunity for both of you to get fresh air, but not be overwhelmed by too many people or other dogs.
 If you have friends with well-behaved dogs, by all means take advantage of getting the two dogs together for a pawriffic play date.

 By now the dog should have received all of their puppy shots.
 Check with your veterinarian to be sure your puppy is protected.